 - i.
 Preoperative administration of acetazolamide 500 mg oral or IV. - ii.
 Mannitol (20%) 200 ml IV drip may be given preoperatively. - iii.
-Flieringa ring used to be sewn on to the globe to avoid its collapse. - iv.
+Fliering a ring used to be sewn on to the globe to avoid its collapse. - iv.
 Preoperative digital pressure is applied intermittently. - v.
 Use of relaxants by the anaesthetist during general anaesthesia. - vi.
 Pressure by pinkie or super pinkie ball is applied for 15-20 minutes with intermittent release of pressure every few minutes.

-Treatment-Open sky vitrectomy should be performed. - b.
-Rupture of capsule-The incidence of capsule rupture is minimum with cryoprobe.
+Treatment-Open sky vitrectomy should be performed.